zackforbing/ruby-submissions/1603/module_4_assignments/gametime/nick-marcella/check_in2.markdown

 ### Instructor's Goals for Next Check In

-* Goal 1:
+* Goal 1: Collision Detection Logic (can check if player has collided with obstacle)

-* Goal 2:
+* Goal 2: Styling (Some basic CSS around the canvas, and child/veggies have images)

-* Goal 3:
+* Goal 3: Plan for Scoring

+* Goal 4: Some indication of level ending

 _Note: Instructor/Groups can add additional goals beyond 3.
 Grading for the next check in will be based on completion of goals_

 ### Stretch Goals

-* _ie.
-Goals that are not required to meet the checkin, but would be good to have.
-Completion may result in extra credit points_
+* Level advancement (Some congratulations message, and next level is more difficult)

 ### Feedback?